stanislawru/unread-tab/README.md

 # unreadtab
-Flags unvisited/unread (opened in the background) tabs, so it is easy to recognise what tabs still need to be read.
+Chrome extension that flags unvisited/unread (opened in the background) tabs, so it is easy to recognise what tabs still need to be read.